elmorenox/multi-region-banking-app-infrastructure/README.md

 ## Improvement

-The Terraform code for the VPCs is not very dynamic.
-The code can be improved by using a VPC module and using the module to deploy to different regions
+The Terraform code to create the VPCs is not very dynamic.
+As written, the code can only create two VPCs.
+The code can be improved by using a VPC module and using the module to deploy to different regions.

+The creation of the application can be included a resource in the Terraform code.

+The RDS database has no redundancy.
+At least snapshots should be taken of the database if not creating replicas.

+The Jenkins agent can be in a private subnet with a NAT gateway to allow the agent to connect to the internet.